VenturaNotes/Knowledge/- Topics/auditory egocentre.md

 ## Synthesis
 -
 ## Source [^1]
 - $n$.
-The point in the centre of the skull where auditory sensations are perceived or felt to converge.
+The point in the center of the skull where auditory sensations are perceived or felt to converge.
 US auditory egocenter.
 See also EGOCENTRE.
 ## References

 [^1]: [[(Home Page) A Dictionary of Psychology 4th Edition by Oxford Reference]]